nlp-tlp/quickgraph/README.md

 <br/>

 ## Getting started
 QuickGraph can be built using Docker.
-To do so, in the parent directory, execute:
+Before doing so please add a secure token to the `TOKEN_SECRET` field in `/server/.env` for user password hash and salting.
+After this, in the repository root directory, execute:
 ```
 $ make run
 ```